 If you’re a partner in a business, life insurance can also provide the funds needed for the remaining partners to buy your share from your estate.
 And if the transfer of your business to heirs might incur an estate tax, a life insurance policy can help your heirs pay that bill.

 Estimates range from 25 percent to 30 percent of American workers will endure some type of temporary disability during their careers that will prevent them from working.
-Individual disability insurance is designed to replace a major portion of your income if you are unable to work due to injury or illness.

 If you’re a self-employed business owner, you have two big reasons to invest in disability insurance.
 First, an injury or illness can prevent you from earning an income from your business activities.
 Second, you may need insurance benefits to keep your business afloat while you recover from your disability.